alvint/rwConfig/README.md

     The client can then choose to discard the old Config object and create a new one.
 Yes, that's not very close at all.
 - support for an in-memory hierarchal data structure
-  - future graph-oriented data sources like JSON files will be "flattened" during ingestion
+  - future graph-oriented data sources like JSON will be "flattened" during ingestion
     - it is far faster this way
     - there is effectively no difference to clients of the API when searching for